 This weekend will see two very different halfbacks go head-to-head as Salford maverick Jackson Hastings will face Halifax’s experienced campaigner Scott Murrell.

-Hastings arrived at the AJ Bell Stadium last month and has been instrumental in the Red Devils upturn in form and renewed vigour in attack.
+Hastings arrived at the The Salford Stadium last month and has been instrumental in the Red Devils upturn in form and renewed vigour in attack.
 He has managed to carve openings in Betfred Super League teams in recent weeks and will be looking to do the same this weekend.